2022–23 Crawley Town F.C. season: League table

+Results summary

 Matches

-On 23 June, the league fixtures were announced.
+On 23 June 2022, the League Two fixtures were announced for the forthcoming season.

 FA Cup

 The Reds were drawn at home to Accrington Stanley in the first round.

 EFL Cup

 Crawley Town were drawn at home against Bristol Rovers in the first round and to Fulham in the second round.

 EFL Trophy

 On 20 June, the initial Group stage draw was made, grouping Crawley Town with AFC Wimbledon and Portsmouth.
 Three days later, Aston Villa U21 joined Southern Group B.